-On October 20, 2014, the University's Director of Housing and Residence Life provided the grievant with a pre-disciplinary due process letter indicating that a Group III Written Notice with termination was the recommended discipline for specified alleged misconduct.
-The letter requested that the grievant attend a meeting the following day, October 21, in order to provide the Director with any information that he wished her to consider before rendering a final determination.
+On January 25, 2016, the agency provided the grievant with a pre-disciplinary due process letter and memorandum indicating that a Group III Written Notice with termination was the recommended discipline for specified alleged misconduct.
+The grievant was given until January 26, 2016 to respond in writing to the charges if she chose to do so.